apache/maven/maven-wrapper/README.md

 Please check out the [changelog](./CHANGELOG.md) for more information about our releases.

+## Verbose Mode

+The wrapper supports a verbose mode in which it outputs further information.
+It is activated by setting the MVNW_VERBOSE environment variable to `true`.

+By default it is off.

 ## Using a Different Version of Maven

 To switch the version of Maven used to build a project you can initialize it using